Cutty Sark, the Royal Observatory, National Maritime Museum and Queen's House are now open following the coronavirus lockdown.

 DO I NEED TO WEAR A FACE COVERING?

 Yes, we would ask that you wear a face covering when visiting our sites, unless you are exempt for health reasons.
-It is now mandatory to wear a face covering when entering our shops, and from 8 August this also extends to all museums and galleries.
+It is now mandatory to wear a face covering when entering museums, galleries, indoor visitor attractions and shops.
 For a list of current exemptions, please check the government guidelines.